Switchgrass as a Biomass Crop

 Switchgrass

-Rolling is recommended both before and after sowing to conserve the moisture in the seedbed followed by the application of broadleaf herbicide to control weeds.
+Rolling is recommended both before and after sowing to conserve the moisture in the seedbed followed by application of a broadleaf herbicide to control weeds.
 Weed competition is a major reason for switchgrass stand failure, especially during establishment.
 It is important to control weeds to avoid competition.
-Soil testing is recommended before planting to determine recommended fertiliser application rates to apply.
-Depending on the soil, nitrogen fertiliser application may not be necessary during the planting year as this will encourage weed growth and increase the risk of switchgrass being outcompeted by weeds as well as increase the establishment cost.
+Soil testing is recommended before planting to determine the recommended fertiliser application rates.
+Depending on the soil, nitrogen fertiliser application may not be necessary during the planting year as this will encourage weed growth and will increase the risk of switchgrass being outcompeted by weeds as well as increasing the establishment cost.

 Site Suitability